unframework/article-modular-front-end/manuscript/the-button.md

 }
 ```

 Looking at that code, a developer might either feel disgust or intrigue.
 Where is the CSS?
 Aren't inline styles bad?
+But this is actually not inline style!
+These CSS instructions are encapsulated, named and normalized - but in a JavaScript function as opposed to a CSS class declaration.

-Let's recall our component contract: just make a button happen, and make it look the right way.
+Let's recall our component contract: just make a button "happen", and make it look the right way.
 The rest is a black box: implementation of a component is free be anything that fulfills the contract expectations.
 So what matters primarily is the *runtime computed style* of the `button` DOM node.
 What we have so far is not pretty, and is certainly not typical, but it matches the component specification exactly.
 If we had a unit test for this piece of code, it would pass just fine.

-There is a growing movement defending inline styles, with a lot of merit going for it.
-But we are going to be pragmatic and return to a more traditional CSS authoring approach.
+There is a growing movement defending JavaScript-defined styling like this, with a lot of merit going for it.
+But we are going to turn down the novelty factor and return to a more traditional CSS authoring approach.

 ## Introducing CSS